 Late last year the church sold the building to the Antic pub group.

-For a full history of the EMD Cinema read Simon Munk’s article on the Waltham Forest Echo
+For a full history of the EMD Cinema read Simon Munk’s article on the Waltham Forest Echo website.

 It is hoped that working with other parties the Antic pub group will reopen the EMD/Granada as a cinema venue.